-Washington strains for virus response amid public closures
+Washington strains for virus response as institutions close

 The package would create a federal sick pay program, providing up to three months of partial pay, for those stricken or caring for those ill from the virus.

-It would required health insurance companies to provide free testing for the virus and eliminates cost-sharing requirements such as co-payments for Medicare and Medicaid patients.
+It would require health insurance companies to provide free testing for the virus and eliminate cost-sharing requirements such as co-payments for Medicare and Medicaid patients.
 There’s more than $1 billion in food aid for the poor and senior citizens, including money to replace school lunch benefits for children whose schools have closed.
 It has $1 billion in extra money for unemployment pay, for the newly jobless.

 Senate Majority Leader Mitch McConnell, R-Ky., called it “an ideological wish list” that Republicans would oppose.

-While Trump said all European travel would be cut off, Homeland Security officials later clarified that the new travel restrictions would apply only to most foreign nationals who have been in the “Schengen Area” at any point in the 14 days prior to their scheduled arrival to the United States.
+While Trump said all European travel except from Britain would be cut off, Homeland Security officials later clarified that the new travel restrictions would apply only to most foreign nationals who have been in the “Schengen Area” at any point in the 14 days prior to their scheduled arrival to the United States.
 The area includes France, Italy, German, Greece, Austria, Belgium and others, and the White House said the zone has the highest number of confirmed COVID-19 cases outside of mainland China.

 The restrictions don’t apply to legal permanent residents, immediate family of U.S. citizens or others “identified in the proclamation” signed by Trump.
-Vice President Mike Pence said Thursday on ABC’s “Good Morning America” that the administration is also requesting travelers returning to the U.S. from Europe to “voluntarily quarantine” for 14 days.
+Vice President Mike Pence said Thursday on ABC’s “Good Morning America” that the administration is also asking travelers returning to the U.S. from Europe to “voluntarily quarantine” for 14 days.

 But some health officials, and even a former high-ranking Trump administration official, suggested that Trump’s European travel restriction was futile because the virus is already widespread on U.S. soil.